 Not only are many of the leading museums completely free of charge, but they also offer picnic areas great for families bringing packed lunches.
 We particularly like the big picnic area in the Science Museum (next to Wonderlab) and the outside space at the Natural History Museum.
 So what are you waiting for?!
 Here we have compiled a list of the top free museums in London, perfect for cheap days out with the kids.

-Natural History Museum – an all time favourite
+Natural History Museum – An All-Time Kids Favourite

 The Natural History Museum (NHM) is a great institution.
-For generations of visitors to London representing a source of knowledge and inspiration of the natural world.
-While the roaring t-rex is the biggest hit in our book, we enjoy the mammals’ section as well as the gemstone exhibition.
+For generations of visitors to London, NHM represents a source of knowledge and inspiration for the natural world.
+While the roaring t-rex is the biggest hit in our book, we enjoy the mammals section as well as the gemstone exhibition.
 There’s also a lovely garden and picnic area available for families needing a break bringing packed lunch.
 The NHM is on top of our list of great free museums for kids in London.
+Read more.

-Horniman Museum – one of the best free places to take kids in South East London
+Horniman Museum – Old-School Museum in South East

-Great for: Old-school Victorian age museum with large collection of taxidermied animals
+Great for: Old-school Victorian-age museum with a large collection of taxidermied animals

-London’s most enormous walrus and a funny looking dodo are among the kids’ favourites in the Horniman Museum.
+London’s most enormous walrus and a funny-looking dodo are among the kids’ favourites in the Horniman Museum.
 Located in Forrest Hill, this free museum in South East London is a family favourite with several things to do.
 The museum is surrounded by a lovely garden with a great view towards Central London and even a small petting zoo with animals like rabbits and llamas.
+Read more.

 Bloomsbury, Central London

-Great for: School children learning about the ancient cicilisations
+Great for: School children learning about the ancient civilisations

 The British Museum is a great institution and should be on your bucket list if you’re visiting London with school-age children.
-With bucketloads of ancient Persian, Greek, Egyptian and Roman artefacts, the British Museum is one of the best places to get a sense of how the human civilisation evolved through the centuries.
-Unfortunately for toddlers, it’s not too much going on when it comes to interactive displays and play areas.
+With bucketloads of ancient Persian, Greek, Egyptian and Roman artefacts, the British Museum is one of the best places to get a sense of how human civilisation evolved through the centuries.
+Unfortunately for toddlers, there’s not too much going on when it comes to interactive displays and play areas.
+Read more.